michealengland/michealengland/README.md

 <details>
 <summary>micheal.dev</summary>

 At the end of 2020, I decided it's time to refocus my personal site [micheal.dev](https://micheal.dev) with the latest techniques I've learned over the last two years.
 My current site is a simple static site built using Gatsby.
 This time around, I enforced more strict coding standards, re-imagined styling, refactored all of the components, and integrated Jest for testing my code.
 Also, this site is open source.
-My goal is to continously add new features and create a scalable platform to grow with alongside my career.
+My goal is to continuously add new features and create a scalable platform to grow alongside my career.

 See [Micheal.dev Repo](https://github.com/michealengland/micheal-dev)